DreamForgerJS/DreamForgerJS/README.md

 }
 ```

 The "com" variable doesn't have to be named "com", but that is the name of the variable used in the tutorial.
+You can use it to control a lot of things.
+Here are the different propery values of it.

 - `com.all` will return the entire value of the player's input as a string.
 - `com.splt` is the same but splitted into an array.
 You probably won't need to use this but if you do, use it as an array